Tuesday, April 14, 2026

 Once upon a time, there was a land where people had a precious device sitting in their homes, on the table, in their study, their office, in their kid's rooms, out on the porch—wherever they were.

-A group of six people left their devices in their vehicles to gather outside Ollie's house and sit under her maple tree.
-Ollie, the tree's supporter and waterer, popped the cork on a bottle of Vino, "Time to switch from coffee," she said and filled six glasses on the tray atop the round coffee table before them."To truth," she said.
-The rest of the group chose a glass and clicked each other's.
-"To truth."
+A group of six people left their devices in their vehicles and gathered outside Ollie's house and to sit under her maple tree.
+Ollie, the tree's supporter and waterer, popped the cork on a bottle of Vino, "Time to switch from coffee," she said, and filled six glasses on the tray atop the round coffee table before them.
+"To truth," she said.

 Shortly after, she appeared with a platter of cheese, crackers, and grapes.
 "Okay, guys, no feet on the table, food's here."

 "We were on hold until you returned, Twinkie.
 Thanks for the snacks."
-Sally picked up a cracker and slice of cheese and, while waving the cracker about, said, "Here we are drinking to something I have no clue about."
+Sally picked up a cracker and a slice of cheese and, while waving the cracker about, said, "Here we are drinking to something I have no clue about."

 "Do you think people are kind?"